Spealot/democrtl/README.md

-Spealot's easy demo control cfg
+Spealot's easy demo control cfg \n
 'exec democtrl' to use
 press 'x' or 'exec democtrl_restore' to res